Mushroom Chicken Recipe

 • Cauliflower rice for a low carb option.

-• With mashed potatoes or this cheesy cauliflower casserole.
+• With creamy mashed potatoes, slow cooker mashed potatoes, or this cheesy cauliflower casserole.

 Creamy Mushroom Chicken on top of brown rice on a brown plate.